-A Roth conversion is a strategy that allows you to pay income taxes on some or all of your retirement assets today, rather than when you withdraw those assets in retirement.
+A Roth conversion is a strategy that allows you to pay income taxes on some or all of your retirement assets today, rather than when you withdraw them in retirement.
 It's done by converting a Traditional IRA to a Roth IRA, and, with few exceptions, anyone is eligible to convert regardless of age or income.

 What are the benefits?

-- Unlike a Traditional IRA, you're generally not taxed when you withdraw contributions and earnings from your Roth IRA – as long as your Roth IRA is at least five years old and you're age 59 ½ years or older.
+- Unlike with a Traditional IRA, you're generally not taxed when you withdraw contributions and earnings from your Roth IRA – as long as your Roth IRA is at least five years old and you're 59 ½ or older.
 If not, the earnings portion of the withdrawal may be subject to taxes and a 10% penalty, unless the exception applies.

 - Diversifying your retirement assets by tax treatment may give you greater flexibility to manage your taxable income in retirement, so you don't have to worry as much about future income tax rates.